EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

    :end-at: server
    :language: ini

 We want to demonstrate classification of packets into different packet flows.
-To do that, we need multiple :ned:`FlowMeasurementStarter` modules, each entering packets to different flows.
+To do that, we need multiple :ned:`FlowMeasurementStarter` modules, each entering packets to different a flow.
 Conveniently, we can use the :ned:`MultiMeasurementLayer` module in the hosts:

 .. literalinclude:: ../omnetpp.ini
    :start-at: MultiMeasurementLayer
    :end-at: server
    :language: ini

-Our goal is to enter UDP packets with source port 500 to flow X, and those with source port 1000 to flow Y. Thus, we need two measurement starter modules:
+Our goal is to enter UDP packets with source port 500 to flow X, and those with source port 1000 to flow Y. Thus, we need two measurement starter modules (and two measurement recorders in the servers):

 .. literalinclude:: ../omnetpp.ini
    :start-at: numMeasurementModules